mosip/documentation/docs/README.md

 #### User Centricity

 Inclusion and access are core objectives of e-Signet.
-We are mindful of user privacy and the data protections. e-Signet simplifies the user's life and offers flexibility and choice to complete identity verification.
+We are mindful of user privacy and the data protections. e-Signet simplifies the user's life and offers flexibility and choices to complete identity verification.

-* One ID to access multiple services.
+* **One ID** to access multiple services.
 Easy login to any of the integrated government and private sector services using a single identity credential.
-* Mandatory `User Consent` before allowing the relying party for accessing the personal information (inbuilt consent flow).
+* Mandatory **User Consent** before allowing the relying party for accessing the personal information (inbuilt consent flow).
-* Multiple modes of authentication to complete identity verification.
+* **Multiple modes of authentication** to complete identity verification.
-* Protect your credentails as there is no need to share your login credentials with the relying party.
+* Protection of credentails as the login credentials are not shared with the relying party.
 The login happens on e-Signet.

 #### Go digital quickly

 * Quick and safe way to expose digital verification across services.
-* Ability to verify the residents with the same assurance as given during registration (OTP, Biometric, Cryptographic key)
+* Ability to verify the residents with the same assurance as given during registration (OTP, Biometric, Cryptographic key).
-* Enables government to open up digital verification/ e-KYC as a service and enables better access to financial inclusion
+* Enables government to open up digital verification/ e-KYC as a service and enables better access to financial inclusion.
-* Ease of integration to the relying parties as it follows standard-based protocols. (lower time to market)
+* Ease of integration to the relying parties as it follows standard-based protocols (lower time to market).
 * Narrows and bridges the digital divide by enabling multiple modes of verification.